Bleeds (Wednesday album): Promotion

 The band announced the album on June 18, 2025, coinciding with the release of the second single, "Wound Up Here (By Holdin On)", and its accompanying music video directed by Joriel Cura.
 Recorded at Drop of Sun in Asheville, North Carolina with longtime producer Alex Farrar, the album features twelve tracks, including the previously released single "Elderberry Wine", which arrived on May 21, 2025.
 To support the album, the band will embark on a U.S. tour in October and November 2025.
 Support acts include indie rock band Friendship and Daffo.
 Guitarist MJ Lenderman will no longer join the band on tour but continues to collaborate with them on music.

+Critical reception

+It placed at No.2 in The Alternative's 50 Best Albums of 2025.